Poikilos/TemperatureSanitizer/readme.md

 ## Requirements
 The scripts will detect missing dependencies and instruct you how to correct that
 - A TEMPer compatible USB thermometer (can be ordered online)
-  - TEMPerV1 for temperusb
-- [github.com/ccwienk/temper](https://github.com/ccwienk/temper) or another fork of urwen/temper (NOT the pypi package which is not for temperature sensors) or temperusb
+- [github.com/ccwienk/temper](https://github.com/ccwienk/temper) or another fork of urwen/temper (NOT the pypi package which is also named temper but is an HTML templating engine)
-- The temperusb library for Python.
-Installing temperusb requires the temperusb whl file or an internet connection in order to follow those instructions displayed by this program.
+  - get_temp.sh installs it into a virtualenv automatically (run.sh calls it as well, so you can use run.sh as a more reliable way of calling TemperatureSanitizer.py)

 ## Usage